Father’s Day provides the church with a unique opportunity to honor the ideals of fatherhood that God prescribes for male family men.

 To celebrate fatherhood without acknowledging its opposite is to bring a naive sense of surrealism to fatherhood, which doesn’t celebrate the sacrifice other fathers make.

-When a father sticks around and treats his wife and kids well, things go well.
+When a dad sticks around and treats his wife and kids well, things go well.

 When he doesn’t, the wound is often unspeakably deep.